RAD Summer Staycation

 BOOKING YOUR TICKETS

-When offers begin to appear at RADPass.org on May 1, guests are encouraged to be courteous to other RAD Pass users: only book a reservation that you plan to use on the selected date.
+RADPass.org guests are encouraged to be courteous to other RAD Pass users: only book a reservation that you plan to use on the selected date.
 If you find you are unable to attend, please cancel your reservation to open up spots for others.

 RAD Summer Staycation passes are now open for booking.

-Visit RADPass.org from May through August, as more opportunities will be replenished throughout the summer.
+Visit RADPass.org often in the months ahead, as more opportunities will be replenished consistently.

 How do I obtain free tickets during RAD Summer Staycation?